Mister Rogers' Neighborhood: After the series

 When Fred Rogers died in 2003, PBS's website provided suggestions to parents on how to respond to children who ask about Rogers' death.

 Beginning on September 3, 2007, some PBS affiliates began replacing the show with new programs such as Super Why!, WordGirl and WordWorld.
 In June 2008, PBS announced that, beginning in late 2008, the network would stop broadcasting Mister Rogers' Neighborhood as part of its daily syndication lineup to member stations, instead airing the program only once a week over the weekend.
 Milwaukee PBS, for example, still carries the show once a week, on Sunday, over its primary HD/SD channel.
 Beginning on September 1, 2008, Mister Rogers was replaced by new programming such as Martha Speaks, Sid the Science Kid, and an update of The Electric Company.
 However, individual member stations have the option of airing Mister Rogers independently of the PBS syndicated feed, with series home WQED in particular continuing to air the series daily until 2010.
 There was a campaign in 2008 and 2009 to urge PBS and all member stations to bring the show back seven days a week.
-The premiere of the Daniel Tiger's Neighborhood spin-off in 2012 effectively ended most reruns of the show for several years, but by 2017, some stations began to bring back a select number of episodes.
+The premiere of the Daniel Tiger's Neighborhood spin-off in 2012 effectively ended most reruns of the show for several years, but, by 2017, some stations began to bring back a selected number of episodes.
 As of 2023, reruns air on many PBS stations early in the morning on Saturdays and Sundays.

-To celebrate the 50th anniversary of the series' national premiere, PBS aired select episodes of Mister Rogers' Neighborhood for a week in February 2018.
+To celebrate the 50th anniversary of the series' national premiere, PBS aired selected episodes of Mister Rogers' Neighborhood for a week in February 2018.